Lexawise's Official Icon

 Lease agreements usually include a section that outlines or even diagrams the demised premises.
 This ensures there is no confusion about which areas are included in the lease.
 For example, common areas such as lobbies or shared restrooms may not be part of the demised premises, whereas private offices and designated storage spaces are likely to be.

 Look for phrases such as: “he, the Landlord hereby demises to the Tenant the following premises…” to find where the property is clearly defined.
+What the demise clause includes, and excludes, varies by state.
+In West Virginia, many rural leases explicitly carve out mineral rights from the demised premises, meaning the tenant gets the surface but not what’s underneath, such as coal, oil, or gas.

 Common Legal Terms & Related Concepts